Mygod/reactmap-android/README.md

 Other features:

 * See map even behind your status bar and navigation bar!
 * More conveniently refresh the webpage when fullscreen.
+(During network congestion, Chrome HTTP/3 scheduler retries requests at its own pace.
+Doing a manual refresh overrides this.)